microsoft/promptflow/README.md

 Note in `flow.dag.yaml` we are using connection named `open_ai_connection`.

 <details>
-<summary>For Azure Open AI, click to toggle the modification</summary>
+<summary>For Azure Open AI, click to toggle the modification on flow.dag.yaml</summary>
 Navigate to the `my_chatbot` folder, you can find a `flow.dag.yaml` file, which is the definition of the flow, including the inputs/outputs, tools, nodes, connection of llm node, etc.

 For Azure Open AI, please replace it with the connection name you created in the previous step.